brassica-collective/handbook/content/brassica/handbook/Howtos/handbook_editing.md

   open: true
 ---

-Editing the handbook is one of the responsibilities of the Process and Strategy Crew
+Ensuring this handbook is updated to reflect current practices is included within the Process and Strategy (PAS) Crew responsibilities.

+If there are changes you think need to be made, please reach out to the PAS Crew.
+If you would like to contribute to the work of updating the handbook, please opt-in to participating on the PAS Crew when you have capacity to do so.

-The following guidelines assume you can find relevant documentation for a range of general tools and processes (e.g., see the resource list below).
+The following guidelines assume you are familare with the process of finding relevant documentation for a range of general tools and processes (see the list of 'further resources').

-If you would like to contribute and are not yet comfortable with any of the relevant tools and processes, please ask to collaborate on changes and/or request support.
+If you would like to contribute and are not yet comfortable with any of the relevant tools and processes, please ask to collaborate on changes and/or request support in your approach to learning how to make changes.

-For updating *content*, this includes:
-* terminal commands
-* using git version control processes
-* using markdown syntax to edit documents
-* installing and updating software on your local device with terminal commands

-For contributing to the *design and maintenance*, additional tools and processes include:
-* the Hextra Starter Template (details below or at https://github.com/imfing/hextra-starter-template)

 ## Updating content in the Brassica Handbook: